sopra-fs24-group-36/server/README.md

 8. [License](#license)

 ## 🥦 Introduction
 Every day we are confronted with one of life's most difficult decisions, what to eat?
 Living alone we quickly run out of ideas.
-Living with friends or family leads to discussions and disagreements on what to eat.
+If we live with friends or family cooking always leads to discussions and disagreements on what to eat.
 We receive recipe recommendations, but they get lost or forgotten.
 Often we turn to the internet for inspiration, but how do we navigate the endless information?

 With the virtual cookbook these problems are solved.
 Save your personal recipes to a personal cookbook.
 Create groups with your household and add recipes to your group cookbook.
 Use the calendar for meal planning and the shopping list to keep track of items you need.
 And if you ever run out of inspiration, the built in search-function helps you find new recipes which can directly be saved.